All Episodes

-Lots of stuff to do in our remaining big broadcast hour here on the EIB Network.
+Lots of stuff to do in our remaining big broadcast hour here on the EIB network.

 Great to have you with us.

-If you want to join us, the telephone number 800-282-2882, the email address rush at EIB Net.com.
+Ladies and gentlemen, Rush Limbaugh, the Excellence in Broadcasting Network, if you want to join us, the telephone number 800-282-2882, the email address rush at EIBNet.com.

-Has some questions for you about the Libby trial since uh opening statements uh were completed today and the trial now begins, and we have talked about the controversial things that have uh been stated today, such as by Fitzgerald that uh Cheney uh wrote Libby a note that Libby then destroyed uh that that uh told Libby to start leaking Valerie Playm's name and so forth, and yet Cheney's not indicted.
+And we have talked about the controversial things that have been stated today, such as by Fitzgerald that Cheney wrote Libby a note that Libby then destroyed, that told Libby to start leaking Valerie Plame's name and so forth, and yet Cheney's not indicted.

-There was no crime committed here in terms of the original charge anyway, and so Cheney's name has been bandied about uh even though we haven't been indicted, not even an unindicted co-conspirator.
+And so Cheney's name has been bandied about, even though he hadn't been indicted, not even an unindicted co-conspirator.

 But here's some other questions for you.

-And these are these are questions about the judge.
+And these are questions about the judge.

-I have been I've been curious about this judge and his rulings for the past nine months, all these pretrial motions and so forth, and here's some of the questions.
+I have been curious about this judge and his rulings for the past nine months, all these pretrial motions and so forth.

-As the trial now is underway, why would this judge prevent Libby, i.e., the defense, from letting the jury hear testimony from an expert on memory.
+As the trial now is underway, why would this judge prevent Libby, i.e. the defense, from letting the jury hear testimony from an expert on memory?

 They have got to prove your guilt.

-One of Libby's assertions is that I didn't lie to anybody, I just I forgot what I had said and written when there was a lot of other things that are far more important than this that were going on.
+There's a lot of other things that are far more important than this that were going on.

 Why would the judge allow some people on the jury who have admitted their dislike for the administration when that could clearly influence their thinking?